theHsEdition/PatrickHanus.com/_pages/about.md

 We moved to Upstate NY and finished up Middle school and high school where I learned Photoshop and Adobe Premiere, photoshopping my dad’s head on a baby’s body followed by the sequel of Justin Bieber’s head on a baby’s body.
 I thought that was really funny.

-I then when to college in Steubenville, Ohio where I was introduced to the wonderful world of After Effects, Avid Media Composer and shooting videos on real camera equipment and not a Kodak point-and-shoot.
+I attended college in Steubenville, Ohio where I was introduced to the wonderful world of After Effects, Avid Media Composer and shooting videos on real camera equipment and not a Kodak point-and-shoot.
 I made some of my proudest work with two short films that still make me laugh but still confuse my mom.
 It was also here where I realized I loved working with people and getting things done with a team.
 Up until this point I had an odd dislike for writing, but after writing my first script I realized I had stumbled upon true storytelling.
 I now have 6 different tv shows on the back-burner along with a couple movies.
 (My back-burner is pretty over-crowded.

 After graduating college I moved out to Indianapolis, IN mainly to make my mom love me more, but also because I didn’t realize how lame Indiana was at the time.
 It’s in the middle of nowhere—if you weren’t aware.
 I eventually got bored and I started a company with my college friend that built website for people and helped them look and sound their best on the web.